delete-files-and-directories-linux

 Let’s take as an example tmp_dir1…

-Delete a Directory Older Than X Days
+Delete a Directory in Linux If It is Older Than X Days

 A common requirement is to delete a directory based on its age.